Stange Station

-Stange Station (Stange stasjon) is located in Stange, Norway on the Dovre Line.
+Stange Station (Stange stasjon) is located on the Dovre Line in Stangebyen in Stange Municipality, Norway.
 The station was opened in 1880 with the construction of the railway between Eidsvoll and Hamar.
 Stange is only served by regional trains by Vy.

 In 1999 the station was almost closed by the Norwegian Railway Inspectorate who required the Norwegian National Rail Administration to rebuild one of the platforms, removing a small one between track one and two, and putting in a broader one between track two and three.